ashnehete/cli-experimental/site/content/en/references/kustomize/kustomization/replacements/_index.md

           value: my-secret # this value is copied from my-secret
         image: myimage
         name: hello
+	resources:
+	  limits:
+	    cpu: "500m" # this value is copied from the sourceValue field
       restartPolicy: OnFailure # this value is copied from my-pod
 ---
 apiVersion: v1